 I should also note that I almost always ran the gun as 7+1: a full magazine with one in the chamber.
 Many small pistols, like my Kahr PM9, have issues consistently firing a full load.
 Not the Bond Arms Bullpup.

 When a 9mm pistol’s total length is smaller than my hand, something usually has to give.
 Most of the time, it’s accuracy.
 Not so much with the Bullpup.

-With any of the rounds mentioned, I was shooting under 4” five round groups at 25 yards.
-The Wilson Combat 124gr +P XTP round printed 3.5” five round groups for a 4 group average.
+With any of the rounds mentioned, I was shooting under 4-inch five-round groups at 25 yards.
+The Wilson Combat 124-grain +P XTP round printed 3.5-inch five-round groups for a 4-group average.
 Remington’s HTP round shot just a little better.
-That one shot a groups right at 3”, but averaged 3.25” because of a few fliers.
+That one shot a groups right at 3 inches, but averaged 3.25 inches because of a few fliers.

 That’s impressive bench accuracy for a boot gun from the bench.
 How it performs off-hand is even more remarkable.

 The Bond Arms Bullpup weighs slightly less than the GLOCK 43, but stays on target far better.
 There’s simply no “snap” when shooting this gun.
 It recoils more like a compact SIG SAUER P229 than my Kahr PM9.

 Fast controlled pairs at 7 yards and under were easy enough, either single handed or double.
 I tried drawing the Bullpup from the 4 o’clock position, driving the heel of the butt into my ribs and emptying the magazine, as I would a J-Frame Smith & Wesson revolver.
 The result was highly effective.
 (Nothing says “get off me” like eight 9mm rounds from zero distance.)